atozprogramming/atozprogramming.github.io/index.md

 The most popular game, Snake Battle Royale pits you and 2 other players against each other as you all race for apples.
 It should also be kept in mind that a computer snake also competes.
   * ##### Scoring
-The objective of the game is to score the most pointsby the time all the snakes die.
+The objective of the game is to score the most points by the time all the snakes die.
 Every apple you eat is worth one point, and there is a bonus 2-point reward for the player who survives the longest.
 Keep in mind that the snake that survives the longest may not win, as s/he may have not eaten enough apples to surpass the other players.
   * ##### Controls
        * _**Player1**_ (Blue) controls with the arrow keys